vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

 Normally the `>` that begins a block quote may be followed optionally by a space, which is not considered part of the content.
-In the following case `>` is followed by a tab, which is treated as if it were expanded into spaces.
+In the following case `>` is followed by a tab, which is treated as if it were expanded into three spaces.
-Since one of theses spaces is considered part of the delimiter, `foo` is considered to be indented six spaces inside the block quote context, so we get an indented code block starting with two spaces.
+Since one of these spaces is considered part of the delimiter, `foo` is considered to be indented six spaces inside the block quote context, so we get an indented code block starting with two spaces.